HSA & Medicare: Use your HSA to cover Medicare costs in retirement

 Planning ahead by setting up an HSA can help pay for qualified medical expenses—including deductibles and health plan premiums—after you stop working.

-An HSA is a type of savings account that lets you set aside money on a pretax basis (that is, before taxes are deducted from your income) to help cover the cost of qualified medical expenses.
+An HSA is a type of savings account that lets you set aside money on a pretax basis (before taxes are deducted from your income) to help cover the cost of qualified medical expenses.

 Who can contribute to an HSA?

-You can contribute if you meet all three of these conditions:
+You can contribute if you meet all 3 of these conditions:

 1. You’re covered by an eligible high-deductible health plan (HDHP).